Colorado Court Records

 - Disposition hearings: Apply to plea bargains.
 The court decides whether to accept it or proceed to a full trial.

-- Jury trial: The case goes through a full-fledged public trial where the judge gets to settle with the jurors’ help if the defendant is guilty of the charges.
+- Jury trial: The case proceeds through a full-fledged public trial, where the judge settles with the jurors’ help if the defendant is found guilty of the charges.
 The goal of the D.A. is to get a conviction.

-- Sentencing: Whatever the jury trial verdict, the judge schedules a hearing to issue the sentence.
+- Sentencing: Regardless of the jury trial verdict, the judge schedules a hearing to determine the sentence.
 After this, post-trial motions, such as appeals, may proceed.

 Can You Be Put On Trial Twice For The Same Crime In Colorado?